The Bridgewrights Berry

 It is often reported that the Swift River Bridge was built in 1869, but it appears it was actually completed in 1870.
 Payments for the building of the bridge appear in town reports for 1870 and 1871, with the fiscal year ending in March, indicating the work was completed in 1870.
 Jacob E. was paid for partial work on the bridge in 1869.

-The elder Jacob died of consumption, or tuberculosis, on May 19, 1870, at the age of sixty-seven.
-Tuberculous can be a significantly debilitating disease; it is unknown how physically fit Jacob was during the construction of the Swift River Bridge and what his involvement might have been.
+The elder Jacob died of consumption on May 19, 1870, at the age of sixty-seven.
+Consumption was a term often used to describe tuberculosis, which can be a significantly debilitating disease; it is unknown how physically fit Jacob was during the construction of the Swift River Bridge and what his involvement might have been.
 After his death his son, Jacob H., was paid the balance due on the bridge project.

 Ossipee’s Whittier Bridge, built around 1870, also has ties to the Berrys.